KueiChinHuang/Rick-and-Morty-Characters-Tracker/README.md

 #reactjs #nextjs #SSR #SSG #SEO #API @vercel

-**Day 6 of #100DaysOfCode**
+# Day 6 of #100DaysOfCode

-**Profilt with JavaScript**

-1. Module 10 - Twitter Clone - Lesson 2 (Watching without coding)

-**Next.js Project: Rick and Morty Character Tracker**
+**Fixing timeout issue**

 1. **Issue from yesterday** : Home page would time out due to huge data amount

-1. **Goal &amp; Limitation** : Implementing SSR is one of the main resaon of using Next.js, but &quot;getStaticProps()&quot; and &quot;getServerSideProps()&quot; can&#39;t work together in the same page.
+2. **Goal &amp; Limitation** : Implementing SSR is one of the main resaon of using Next.js, but &quot;getStaticProps()&quot; and &quot;getServerSideProps()&quot; can&#39;t work together in the same page.
-1. **Possible Solutions** :
+3. **Possible Solutions** :

-1. Implement react package: Infinite Scroll [https://www.npmjs.com/package/infinite-scroll](https://www.npmjs.com/package/infinite-scroll)
+- Implement react package: Infinite Scroll [https://www.npmjs.com/package/infinite-scroll](https://www.npmjs.com/package/infinite-scroll)

-1. pros: clean and fast
+  - pros: clean and fast
-1. cons: I failed to integrate this package with Next.js SSR solution
+  - cons: I failed to integrate this package with Next.js SSR solution

-1. Build the infinite scrolling manually: looks very dirty
+- Build the infinite scrolling manually: looks very dirty
-1. Multiple components for home page: less dirty in my opinion ...
+- Multiple components for home page: less dirty in my opinion ...

-1. **Selected Solution** :
+4. **Selected Solution** :
    When user load all the data: go to the page use &quot;getStaticProps()&quot;;
    When user filter something: go to the page use &quot;getServerSideProps&quot;.
    User would feel that they&#39;re on the same page (index page) but they&#39;re actually in different pages when they filter the data.

-1. HomeIndex component: Doing &quot;getStaticProps()&quot; --\&gt; static data --\&gt; pass to Home component
+- HomeIndex component: Doing &quot;getStaticProps()&quot; --\&gt; static data --\&gt; pass to Home component
-1. HomeFilter component: Doing &quot;getServerSideProps()&quot; --\&gt; fetch data when request --\&gt; pass to Home component
+- HomeFilter component: Doing &quot;getServerSideProps()&quot; --\&gt; fetch data when request --\&gt; pass to Home component
-1. Home component
+- Home component

-1. --\&gt; **Result** : The solution might be horrible but the result is OK. [https://rick-and-morty-characters-tracker.vercel.app/](https://rick-and-morty-characters-tracker.vercel.app/) (This isn&#39;t the end.
+5. --\&gt; **Result** : The solution might be horrible but the result is OK. [https://rick-and-morty-characters-tracker.vercel.app/](https://rick-and-morty-characters-tracker.vercel.app/) (This isn&#39;t the end.
 More is coming up in next few days!)

-1. Next.js &amp; API Routes
+6. Next.js &amp; API Routes

-1. I built the back-end application endpoints in pages/api that can fetch my data from external API, but it seems useless because I can&#39;t use that in &quot;getStaticProps()&quot; and &quot;getServerSideProps()&quot;.
+- I built the back-end application endpoints in pages/api that can fetch my data from external API, but it seems useless because I can&#39;t use that in &quot;getStaticProps()&quot; and &quot;getServerSideProps()&quot;.
 I currently use some stupid way to get the external data in my library.
-1. Check out my GitHub --\&gt; [https://github.com/KueiChinHuang/Rick-and-Morty-Characters-Tracker](https://github.com/KueiChinHuang/Rick-and-Morty-Characters-Tracker)

-#reactjs #nextjs #SSR #SSG #SEO #API @vercel

-**Day 7 of #100DaysOfCode**
+# Day 7 of #100DaysOfCode

-**Profilt with JavaScript**

-1. Module 10 - Twitter Clone - Lesson 3 &amp; 4

-**Next.js Project: Rick and Morty Character Tracker**
+**API and User Authentication**

 1. Tried to use the api endpoint that I set up in my app to fetch the external data for user